Xuzhenhua55/KinGuard/README.md

 Qwen-2.5-7B

 ```
-We have already generated our dataset, therefore, you can find it in scripts/our-kinguard.jsonl and use it directly
+We have already generated our dataset, therefore, you can find it in Datasets/ours-traindata.json and use it directly

 #### One-Click Training:
 ```
-bash train_fingerprint.sh
+bash Experiments/train_fingerprint.sh
 ```

 2.Ownership Verification